Configuring Account Health

 Required Features and Priority

 Priority affects Usage scoring only.
 It does not change how Infrastructure is scored.
 A High-priority feature that declines has three times more impact on the Usage score than a Low-priority one.
-Only select features that genuinely drive retention for your clients.

 Lifecycle Stage Boundaries